Family of missing Brit tramper Stephanie Simpson desperate for news

 Search and rescue teams have been scouring the rugged terrain with teams on the ground, dogs, helicopters and drone with thermal imagery.

-Hazelton said the search was to continue into the early hours of Thursday morning and will pick up again at daylight.
+Hazelton said the search was to continue into the early hours of this morning and will pick up again at daylight.

+Police said this morning the search will resume at 8am and will involve 16 LandSAR members and two dog teams.

+Searchers will today be concentrating their efforts in and around the Pyke and Fantail Creek areas.

 "There's been a huge amount of effort.
-I can't say how much everybody appreciates everything that's gone into the search," he said.
+I can't say how much everybody appreciates everything that's gone into the search," Hazelton said.

 "But there's not been a huge amount of progress overnight."